NiklasJonsson/gfx/notes.md

 renderer doesn't load the shaders from the source directory but from the build directory, which means the changes are not picked up unless there is a rebuild.

-To give some context, this was added because using the `ramneryd` lib from a different location would mean the shaders weren't found, as the loading was done relative to the CWD of the executable.
+To give some context, this was added because using the `ram` lib from a different location would mean the shaders weren't found, as the loading was done relative to the CWD of the executable.
 This was again redone recently to support the `check-shaders` executable so that it can load shaders relaive to the CWD of the executable if it is not found.

 So, some goals for reworking this:

-1. An executable using `ramneryd` should always be able to execute the builtin shaders so they need to be packaged somehow.
+1. An executable using `ram` should always be able to execute the builtin shaders so they need to be packaged somehow.
 2. This packaging should not interfere with the reload feature, i.e. the latter should still work.
-3. Executables using `ramneryd` should be able to (re-)load custom shaders.
+3. Executables using `ram` should be able to (re-)load custom shaders.

 Some ideas: